edemotte/video-app/README.md

-Hey, Thanks for popping by to my Movie Sharing app :)
+Hey, Thanks for popping by to my "Movie Sharing" app :)

 What I am attempting to achieve is to create an app which works in a similar way to Netflix.